guptakaran11/grasskode-website/content/post/travel/kashmir-great-lakes.md

 <em>The descent</em>
 </div>

 From the pass it was a descent to the camp site.
 As it was afternoon the cloud cover was back and it started drizzling.
-We kept walking looking for a probable camp site.
+Our support crew had crossed us while we were crawling to the top.
+We kept walking looking for where they had camped.
 We crossed Vishansar lake and kept walking.
 We crossed Krishansar lake and we kept walking.
-We walked a lot more to realise we were a good 40 mins away from the lakes at least.
+We walked a lot more to realise we had left the lakes a good 40 mins behind.
 Oh well!
 Fuck.
 It was a very tiring day for everyone, the most tiring maybe.
 The lakes were a happy surprise and the camp site was beautiful but the distance from the lakes was a bummer.

 <div class="postimg">
 <img src="https://farm2.staticflickr.com/1914/30364461867_0bc4583537_c.jpg" alt="No alternate">
 <em>The last campsite of the trek</em>
 </div>

 After we reached the camp we called for another meeting.
 The agenda was whether we stay here another day to enjoy the most beautiful lakes of the trek so far.
 We would probably never be coming back for this.
 But if we stayed it meant we would be walking around 16 kms on the last day, which would have been a push but Nasir said it was doable.
 After a lot of discussion the majority voted for staying another day and pushing it hard on the last day.
-Nasir after all said we could make it.
 Since it was decided that we will be staying we all relaxed in our tents.
 We were to go to the lakes the next day after breakfast.

 <div class="postimg">
 <img src="https://farm2.staticflickr.com/1912/44698395325_0df13ea201_c.jpg" alt="No alternate">
 <em>The dysfunctional Kabila</em>
 </div>

 It was another night of shooting the night sky and another major bear scare.
 The shepherd dogs of the herd across the stream and next to us started barking like crazy.
 We got the same advice again.
 Go to the toilet tents in pairs.
-The bear scare had become thrilling by now :grin: </br>
+The bear scare had become thrilling by now :bear: :grin: </br>

 <div class="postimg">
 <img src="https://farm2.staticflickr.com/1975/31429656278_4c81092c7e_c.jpg" alt="No alternate">